axcheron/axcheron.github.io/_htb/04_writeup_resolute.md

 ## Domain Compromise with DnsAdmins

 According to BloodHound, the user **ryan** is a member of **DnsAdmins**.
-As stated by this [post](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/from-dnsadmins-to-system-to-domain-compromise), being a member of the DnsAdmins group allows us to use the `dnscmd.exe` to specify a plugin DLL that can be loaded by the DNS service with **SYSTEM** privileges, which means we can do whatever we want !
+As stated by this [post](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/from-dnsadmins-to-system-to-domain-compromise), being a member of the DnsAdmins group allows us to use the `dnscmd.exe` to specify a plugin DLL that can be loaded by the DNS service with **SYSTEM** privileges, which means we can do whatever we want!

 ![image-center](/images/htb/htb_resolute_bloodhound_ryan.png){: .align-center}